Democrito/repositorios/Sensors/I2C/LCD/readme.md

 If you double click on the LCD-I2C module, you will see that each of its parts is explained inside.

 If you want to learn all about LCD screens and drive it from an FPGA, [click here](https://github.com/Obijuan/Cuadernos-tecnicos-FPGAs-libres/wiki/Controlador-LCD-16x2).
+And to see many examples of using the LCD with an FPGA, [click here](https://github.com/cavearr/icecrystal/tree/master/examples), it's a mine!

 I leave you with a retro photo I took of this project.